smilence86/A-Light-and-Fast-Face-Detector-for-Edge-Devices/face_detection/README.md

 TBD

 ### User Instructions
+**If you just want to experience the trained model, head to the script `./accuracy_evaluation/predict.py` and you can test your own images easily.**

 First, we introduce the functionality of each sub directory.
 * [accuracy_evaluation](accuracy_evaluation).
 This folder contains the evaluation code for WIDERFACE and FDDB.
 The code only produces formatted results files.
 Please use the official code for metric calculation.